methodicaldebugger/fusion/fusion v1.2.md

-Send me files you have made by visiting the link: https://fusion.ifree.page
+Feel free to visit my website the link: https://fusion.ifree.page

 When fusion has: